 Day 5 - Natchez, MS

 It seems as if history fell asleep and awoke unscathed by the changing of times in this magical port.
-This charming river town was founded in 1716, making it the oldest city on the Mississippi.
-The city is known for its elegance, hospitality and impressive preservation of history – found on every street corner.
-Enjoy the unique shops, restaurants, museums and historical homes, all of which contribute to Hugh Bayless’ book “The 100 Best Towns in America.”
+This charming river town was founded in 1716, making it the oldest city on the Mississippi River.
+It’s known for its elegance, hospitality and impressive preservation of history – found on every street corner.
+Enjoy the unique shops, restaurants, museums and historic homes, all of which inspired Hugh Bayless to include Natchez in his book “The 100 Best Towns in America.”

 Day 6 - Vicksburg, MS

 Vicksburg perfectly blends Southern culture and heritage with exciting modern attractions.
-Described as the key to the South by President Abraham Lincoln, this Southern town carries a history unlike any other Civil War city.
-Vicksburg was founded in 1811 and grew as a vital river port city.
-It was a major component to the Civil War and carries much of the history within the town.
-Today, Vicksburg is a popular spot for tourists to learn about the battles of the city, taste the cuisine, visit the many museums and pick out the perfect souvenir.
+As a major battle site during the Civil War, this Southern town carries a history unlike any other.
+Learn about the historic conflicts of the city, taste its cuisine, visit the many museums and pick out the perfect souvenir.

 The Mississippi Delta is more than a geographical region.
-It is a way of life - a true cultural experience based around agriculture, music and history.
-These small river towns have been the inspiration for authors, musicians and artists for centuries.
-Lower Mississippi River voyages include a unique glimpse into a Port of the Mississippi Delta, and discover a muse of many.
+It is a way of life – a true cultural experience based on agriculture, music and history.
+These small river towns have been the inspiration of authors, musicians and artists for centuries.
+Catch a unique glimpse into the Port of the Mississippi Delta, and discover a muse of many.

 Day 9 - Memphis, TN